Koshur Akhbar

 Koshur Akhbar (کٲشُر اخبار) is an online newspaper from the Indian state of Jammu and Kashmir that carries news and literary pieces in the Kashmiri language.
-It is the first online newspaper in Kashmiri.
 There is no daily newspaper published in print media in this language, however there are weeklies currently getting published in print media.

 Koshur Akhbar provides an opportunity to Kashmiris all over the world to be informed of events of Jammu & Kashmir in their own language.
 It helps in developing literacy of Kashmiri among its visitors.